Common Aluminum & Zinc Alloys For High Precision Casting

 Advantages Of Zinc Alloys

-• Smooth As-Cast Surface Finish: less post-machining/polishing than aluminum.
+• Smooth As-Cast Surface Finish

 Disadvantages Of Zinc Alloys

-• Heavy: 2.5x denser than aluminum, making it unsuitable for weight-sensitive applications.
+• Heavy: 2.5x denser than aluminum

 Revelant Posts